-In the three months since 17 students and faculty members were killed by a suspected lone gunman at a high school in Parkland, Florida, there have already been 67 more mass shootings in America, according to the Gun Violence Archive.
+In the five months since 17 students and faculty members were killed by a suspected lone gunman at a high school in Parkland, Florida, there have already been 138 more mass shootings in America, according to the Gun Violence Archive.
 The victims were gunned down at parties, outside of restaurants and nightclubs and on the dark streets of the towns they grew up in — but you won’t see their names in a hashtag anytime soon.

 Students across the country staged 17-minute walkouts on March 14 in tribute to each of the 17 victims of the Feb.
 14 mass shooting at Marjory Stoneman Douglas High School.
 As the news cycle has churned on, keeping its lens trained on Parkland’s teen survivors and their dogged pursuit of tougher legislation around the sale and purchase of firearms, other forms of gun violence have continued to ravage American communities unabated, barely managing to scratch the surface of the national consciousness.

 The Gun Violence Archive defines a mass shooting as four or more victims injured or killed in a single incident, “at the same general time and location, not including the shooter.”
 Into that category fall drug deals gone awry, late-night disagreements and gang-related violence — incidents that evade the simpler moral categorization of a school shooting.

 While President Donald Trump has suggested training and arming teachers as a partial solution to curb gun violence in schools, data shows mass shootings are happening in all types of public spaces.
 As the Parkland teens galvanize a generation of young activists before our eyes, here are 138 more incidents that illustrate the true scope of our national tragedy in the wake of the Parkland shooting.

 Feb.
 16: Oklahoma City (1 killed, 3 injured)